A commercial truck accident case may require filing claims against multiple parties, including:

 Our goal will be to identify all factors that contributed to your truck accident and all compensation you may be entitled to receive.
 Rest assured, we will look at every angle in your case.

 Our Truck Accident Lawyers Want to Help You

-If you or a loved one has been injured in a collision caused by a large commercial truck, contact Buckman & Buckman today.
+If you or a loved one has been injured in a collision caused by a large commercial truck, contact a truck accident attorney at Buckman & Buckman today.
 Large truck accidents require immediate investigation in order to ensure that crucial evidence is preserved.
 We can start work on your case right away.